 Michelle's expert tip: ICE! is FREEZING.
 A long, cozy coat is included with admission but layer up to for staying power to really take it in.
 Gloves and hats recommended!

-The Orlando Ballet is the city's only resident professional ballet company and The Nutcracker, of course, is a ballet that tells the story of little Clara, her nutcracker, and their holiday adventures.
+The Orlando Ballet is the city's only resident professional ballet company.
+The Nutcracker, of course, is a ballet that tells the story of little Clara, her nutcracker, and their holiday adventures.
 This year's performances run on select days from December 13-23.
 Tickets start at $24 and go up from there.
+No need to worry if you think your little ones may not sit through an entire performance.
 On December 14 and 21, the Nutcracker Family Show (a one-hour version) is suitable for your entire brood.
+This beautiful, festive production is the perfect way to introduce your children to theater.
 Fees benefit Orlando Ballet School.

 Recommended for Things to Do in December because: It's a quintessential December performance, and while you're in town it's always nice to see what else the Dr. Phillips Center has to offer!